 Feedback from CLD providers is highlighting issues around the need for access to multiple devices in households, mitigating risks of dominant individuals controlling access and breaching confidentiality.
 Adaptive technology needs to be widely understood and available to ensure inclusive use.
 CLD practitioners need to be knowledgeable and confident to use digital technology to deliver services effectively, whilst managing the balance of risk and safety to all involved.
 Eildon Housing is piloting community Wi-Fi within its supported housing services due to Wi-Fi being considered essential utility for households.
 The scheme is to be rolled out further in 2021/22.
-72% of Village Halls surveyed have no broadband or internet access (Village Hall survey, unpublished data available on request from The Bridge at central@the-bridge.uk.net).
+72% of Village Halls surveyed have no broadband or internet access (The Bridge Village Hall survey).